100 Million years ago

 The sky is alive with flight

-Large cycles of warming and cooling supercharged by volcanic activity add massive amounts of carbon dioxide to the atmosphere, driving temperatures extremely high.
-Seas rise to a peak of 100± meters higher than the present, with temperate conditions at the poles.
+Large cycles of warming and cooling are supercharged by volcanic activity that adds massive amounts of carbon dioxide to the atmosphere, driving temperatures extremely high.
 An evolutionary explosion fills the sky with flying creatures that feed on flowering plants in a new ecosystem based on animal pollination. (more)

 Approximate location of current oil fields relative to their continental plates.

 (adapted from Ron Blakey, DeepTimeMaps.com and Peace Research Institute Oslo, Petroleum Dataset, (prio.org)